Housing: Rulinvoe

 Number 9 was completed around May 2021 and is currently occupied by a family.

-The Schoolhouse has been completed in July 2021 and is currently occupied by a family.
+The Schoolhouse has been completed in July 2021 and is currently occupied by a family, but we will be searching for a new family after May 2025

 Ever dreamt of moving your family to a Scottish Island?
 Of becoming an important part of a tight-knit, warm and welcoming community while having breath-taking scenery just beyond your doorstep?